leuel-a/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1-who_am_i - This script prints the effective user name of the current user 2-groups - This script prints the groups the current user is part of 3-new_owner - This script the owner of file hello to user betty
+1-who_am_i - This script prints the effective user name of the current user 2-groups - This script prints the groups the current user is part of 3-new_owner - This script the owner of file hello to user betty 4-empty - This creates an empty file named hello